Close

 • If free product is detected during field activities, a program for recovery is immediately implemented with approval from the owner of the site.
 Initiating immediate free product recovery reduces the contaminant migration potential and can significantly reduce the final cost of the project.

-Additional information may include:
+Some components may include:

 • Property description and site location map